MattLemmon/g/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-HOW TO SPAWN DRONES FROM DRONE CLASS?
+HOW TO MAKE DRONES DIE FROM STARVATION?

-  I feel like I might need to use something like:
+  We might need to use something like:
-    @drones = Array.new

-  along with something like:
+    def spawn_die(drones)
+      drones.reject! do |drone|
-    if @drones.size < 10 then
+        if drone.score < -4000 then
-      @drones.push(Drone.new(@drone))
+          true
+        else
+          false
         end

-  as well as:
-    @drones.each { |drone| drone.draw }

-In g6 we're halfway there...

-Jon made it work!

-Jon is the first person to beat GalaxyCraft!
+      end
+    end

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~